Italy

 Color map of Italy's regions.

-Explore intercultural communication and art history for two weeks in Italy--the heart of the Roman Empire, the cradle of the Renaissance and Baroque, and a global center for art, fashion, food and design!
-The buildings, piazzas, and museums of Florence, Rome, Lucca, Pisa and Venice* will be your classroom as you experience the rich culture of Italy.
+Explore art history and intercultural communication in Italy – the heart of the Roman Empire, the cradle of the Renaissance and Baroque, and a global center for art, fashion, food, and design!
+The buildings, piazzas, and museums of Florence, Bologna, Siena, and Venice* will be your classroom as you experience the rich art and culture of Italy.

 Italy Program Excursions